Abir10101/notes/Personal/Python/lowLevel.md

 ### 3. WSGI

 - WSGI (Web Server Gateway Interface) is not a program but an interface.
-Programs that implements WSGI are:
+Some programs that implements WSGI are:
   - **Green Unicorn**: pre-fork worker model based server ported from the Ruby Unicorn project.
   - **uWSGI**: highly-performant WSGI server implementation.
   - **mod_wsgi**: Apache module implementing the WSGI specification.
   - **CherryPy**: pure Python web server that also functions as a WSGI server.
-- Features of WSGI server:
+- It forward requests to synchronous python applications or functions.
 - Gunicorn server can be configured to run multiple process of the app (also known as worker process) in different cpu cores, this enables in load distribution.

+### 4. ASGI

+- ASGI (Asynchronous Server Gateway Interface) is an interface.
+Some programs that implements ASGI are:
+  - **Daphne**: Maintained as part of the Django project.
+Supports HTTP/1, HTTP/2, and WebSockets.
+  - **Uvicorn**: Based on uvloop and httptools.
+Supports HTTP/1 and WebSockets.
+- It primarily forward requests to asynchronous-capable python applications or functions.
+- ASGI features:
+  - **WSGI compatibilty**: a synchronous function or WSGI application can be run with ASGI server.
+  - **WebSocket support**: ASGI servers support bidirectional communication channels like WebSockets, enabling real-time interactions between clients and servers.
+This enables building applications which require long-lived connections like real-time messaging applications, chat applications and streaming services.

 <hr>